matamorphosis/MFRC522RFIDPyAuthKeyBruteforcer/README.md

 Usage:

 Add any keys you wish to test to the keys.txt file.
-They must be in the following format: a0,a1,a2,a3,a4,a5

-So remove any hex nonsense like \x or 0x from the front.
+They must be in the following format with 6 hex chars, seperated by commas exclusive of any \x or 0x at the front: ff,ff,ff,ff,ff,ff

 Make sure to have an Mifare RC522 RFID Reader setup and running in order to use this software.
 This software is built on top of https://github.com/mxgxw/MFRC522-python.